jushinpon/Sprotein_ACE2/README.md

 # Sprotein_ACE2
-This repository include lammps data files for wild-type, delta, and omicron s proteins complexes with ACE2.
+This repository include lammps data files (zipped in the z format) for wild-type, delta, and omicron s-protein complexes with ACE2 in water.